mushcatshiro/CS-basics/Software Engineering/aws/database.md

 setting a maximum storage threshold e.g. free storage is < 10% of provisioned storage.
 Auto scaling is suitable for unpredictable workloads.

 Custom RDS option is only for Oracle and MySQL.
-They are same tto the non custom option with additional ability to choose OS and SSH to machine.
+They are same to the non custom option with additional ability to choose OS and SSH to machine.

 #### RDS read replica and Multi AZ